• Skip to primary navigation

 Collagen production

-Both aging and damage caused by the sun’s rays trigger the loss of collagen, which in turn leads to wrinkles and drooping skin.
-Vitamin C works to boost your skin’s collagen production for smoother, firmer, plumper-looking skin, and a reduced appearance of fine lines and wrinkles.
-It has even shown promise for fading dark circles around the eyes.
+Both aging and damage caused by the sun’s rays contribute to collagen loss, leading to wrinkles and sagging skin.
+Vitamin C effectively boosts collagen production to smooth and plump skin and reduce the look of fine lines and wrinkles.
+It has also shown promise in fading dark under-eye circles.

 Fights free radical damage and signs of aging